COVID-19 updates for adult social care and health providers

 - Useful practical resources to support the charter and the pledge.

-They aim to provide practical ways to help people using care and support to have the opportunity to receive visitors and maintain relationships during the COVID-19 pandemic, whilst minimising risk.
+They aim to provide practical ways to help residents to receive visitors and maintain relationships during the pandemic, whilst minimising risk.

 Health Education England e-Learning for Healthcare have created a coronavirus (COVID-19) programme.